griffithdan/griffithdan.github.io/pages/people.md

 Helen Deretchin - Wax on, Wax off: The Contribution of Epicuticular Plant Waxes to Leaf Reflectance Spectra of Tallgrass Prairie Grasses.
 Fieldwork at Konza Prairie, lab work, and AGU presentation.
 Kai Tripician - Leaf Epicuticular Waxes and the Functional Ecology of Prairie Grasses.
 Fieldwork at Konza Prairie, lab work, and AGU presentation.
+Nick Bowman - Maritime connectivity and mobility in the southeastern Aegean and Eastern Mediterranean during the Neopalatial Period: A GIS-based approach
 Theodore Zarobell (’24 CSS) - Digital Storytelling with the Carceral Connecticut Project
 Jonah Yas (’25 BIOL, ENVS) - Food insecurity in Buenos Aires during the Argentine Dictatorship (1976-1983) Aidan Trendell (’25 E&ES, CIS) - Mapping deglaciation along the Glacier Express